Ruth Oniang'o: Life

 In 2002 she left academia to become active in Kenyan politics.
-She served in the Kenyan Parliament from 2003 to 2007.
+She served in the 9th Kenyan Parliament from 2003 to 2007 and she was the first ever Shadow Minister for Education, Science and Technology.
 While serving, Oniang'o helped pass the Kenya Biosafety Bill and the Nutritionists and Dietetics Bills.
-In 2005, Oniang'o established the Diana Elukhambi Health Centre in Kakamega.
+In 2005, Oniang'o established the Diana Elukhambi Health Centre in Kakamega to serve her rural community and in remembrance of her Elder sister Diana, who became the First African Matron of Getrude's Garden Hospital, Nairobi.

 In 2018 she was on the board of the UK based NGO the Centre for Agriculture and Bioscience International.

-Oniang’o leads her country's Food Security and Nutrition Taskforce who are charged with overseeing the delivery of the National Food and Nutrition Policy.
-Oniang'o also leads the Rural Outreach Program, a non-profit organization which supports farmers in food production and agricultural processing.
-The Rural Outreach Program works with Kenyan small farmers to promote the growth of indigenous crops like sorghum, cassava, arrowroot, and jute mallow as a solution to ensuring food security.
+Oniang'o leads her country's Food Security and Nutrition Taskforce who are charged with overseeing the delivery of the National Food and Nutrition Policy.
+Oniang'o also leads the Rural Outreach Africa, a non-profit organization which supports farmers in food production and agricultural processing.
+The Rural Outreach Africa works with Kenyan smallholder farmers to promote the growth of indigenous crops like sorghum, cassava, arrowroot, and jute mallow as a solution to ensuring food security and Nutrition.

+She has been on the following Boards: Centre for Agriculture and Bioscience International, Board Member KILIMO TRUST, Food Security and Sustainable Development Division of the Economic Commission for Africa (ECA), Institute for Policy Research Analysis (IPAR), Former Board Chair, Sasakawa Africa Association (SAA), International Centre for Soil Fertility and Agricultural Development (IFDC), USA, Nutrition Third World Board, based in Belgium and supports Third World Nutrition Research, Member of Trustees for the International Rice Research Institute, CGIAR Centre, Project Advisory Committee of the HarvestPlus, and CGIAR Challenge Program seeking to enhance bioavailability of nutrients from food crops using conventional mean.

 Awards

 Oniang'o has won several awards for her work in agriculture and food policy, including the Distinguished Service Medal and Silver Star.
 In 2014, she was awarded the International Food and Agribusiness Management Association (IFAMA) Lifetime Award.
 She also won the Africa Food Prize in 2017 for her work with the Rural Outreach Program.
 On June 22, 2018, Oniang'o was awarded an honorary Doctor of Science degree from University of Aberdeen in recognition of her contributions to her field.

 Oniang'o was cited as one of the Top 100 most influential Africans by New African magazine in 2017.